docarray/docarray/docs/data_types/video/video.md

 ## Key frame extraction

 A key frame is defined as the starting point of any smooth transition.

-With the key frame indices you can easily access selected scenes:
+Given the key frame indices you can easily access selected scenes.

 ```python
 indices = doc.key_frame_indices